CLARIAH/grlc/README.md

 (You can omit the first two commands if you just copy [this file](docker-compose.default.yml) somehwere in your filesystem) If you use the supplied `docker-compose.default.yml` your grlc instance will be available at http://localhost:8001

+In order for grlc to communicate with GitHub, you'll need to tell grlc what your access token is:

+1. Get a GitHub personal access token.
+You'll find them in the web interface: go to your profile, then _Settings_, then _Developer settings_, _Personal access tokens_, and _Generate new token_
+2. You'll get an access token string, copy it and save it somewhere safe (GitHub won't let you see it again!)
+3. Edit your `docker-compose.yml` or `docker-compose.default.yml` file, and paste this token as value of the environment variable GRLC_GITHUB_ACCESS_TOKEN

 If you want to run grlc at system boot as a service, you can find example upstart scripts at [upstart/](upstart/grlc-docker.conf)

 ### Alternative install methods